harvester/docs/docs/vm/live-migration.md

 - Live migration is not allowed when the virtual machine is using a management network of bridge interface type.
 - Live migration is not allowed when the virtual machine has any volume of the `CD-ROM` type.
 Such volumes should be ejected before live migration.
 - Live migration is not allowed when the virtual machine has any volume of the `Container Disk` type.
 Such volumes should be removed before live migration.
+- Live migration is not allowed when the virtual machine has any `PCIDevice` passthrough enabled.
+Such devices need to be removed before live migration.

 :::